gurverm/readme-generator/Develop/README.md

 6. [Questions](#questions)

 ## Installation
-NA
+na

 ## Usage
-NA
+na

 ## Contributions
-NA
+lannister army

 ## Tests
-SAMPLE
+na

 ## License
 This project is licensed under mit https://opensource.org/licenses/MIT

 ## Questions
-If you have any additional questions regarding this project please contact me at SAMPLE@SAMPLE.COM.
+If you have any additional questions regarding this project please contact me at tywin@lan.com.
-You can view more of my work at https://github.com/SAMPLE
+You can view more of my work at https://github.com/tywin